 8. mumbai veg sandwich – sandwiches are very popular in mumbai. one gets to see so many sandwich stalls. what adds spice to this veg sandwich is the spicy coriander chutney, black salt and chaat masala. other popular sandwich recipes from mumbai are:

 - cheese chilli toast

 - chinese toast

 - samosa sandwich

 9. dabeli recipe – dabeli is a street food which originated in kutch region. dabeli is also called as kutchi dabeli or kachchhi dabeli. its a very popular street snack and can be easily found in mumbai as well as in gujarat.

-10. chole bhature recipe – spicy chickpea curry served with leavened fried bread (bhatura). this delicious snack is equally popular in punjab and parts of north india as well. if you don’t like having fried bhaturas or pooris, then you can serve the chole masala with butter naan or whole wheat naan or garlic naan or tandoori rotis.
+10. chole bhature recipe – spicy chickpea curry served with leavened fried bread (bhatura). this delicious snack is equally popular in punjab and parts of north india as well. if you don’t like having fried bhaturas or pooris, then you can serve the chole masala with butter naan or wheat naan or garlic naan or tandoori rotis.

 11. samosa recipe – a classic and popular indian snack stuffed with spiced potato peas filling. samosas are a favorite with many of us. wherever you go, you will be able to get samosas in india. they are a popular street food in india. in mumbai, there are street food snacks of samosa-pav and samosa sandwich. in the north, you will get samosa chole chaat. health conscious people can try this baked aloo samosa recipe.

 12. veg manchurian recipe – an indo chinese starter dish of fried veg balls in a spicy, sweet and tangy sauce. if you are looking for gravy version then here is the link for veg manchurian gravy recipe. few more indo chinese recipes which are popular in mumbai are: